isomerpages/sentosa-corp/_who-we-are/5-our-milestones.md

 <table class="table-v">
     <tr>
         <td>November 2007</td>
         <td>The <em>Grow our Nature Heritage</em> programme was launched by SDC to enhance the biodiversity of the island's forests.
-Seedlings of indigenous plant species called <em>Dipterocarpus</em> were planted to improve he overall health of the flora and fauna.</td>
+Seedlings of indigenous plant species called <em>Dipterocarpus</em> were planted to improve the overall health of the flora and fauna.</td>
     </tr>
     <tr>
         <td>July 2007</td>